orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 It will be also a good practice to document which CSIRT is the main one for each Project in the standard security documentation for that Project so it is easy to find both for anyone who wishes to report a vulnerability, and for contributors to that Project.

-Related ORC FAQ entries: [on choice of CSIRT](https://github.com/orcwg/cra-hub/issues/167)
+Related ORC FAQ entries: [on CSIRTs](https://cra.orcwg.org/faq/vulnerability-handling/csirt/) and [on choice of CSIRT](https://github.com/orcwg/cra-hub/issues/167)

 References: 24(3), Directive 2022/2555